 How will it be enforced?

-An inspection regime will be put in place by the UK Government, and the regulator, the Security Industry Authority (SIA), will have full powers of entry into any qualifying location.
-Sanctions will range from a fine or permanent closure of the location to prosecution.
+An inspection regime will be put in place by the UK Government, and the regulator, the Security Industry Authority (SIA), will have powers of entry into any qualifying location.
+Sanctions can range from a fine or closure of the location to prosecution.
+However, the priority is for the Government to give venues the straightforward guidance and simple tools they need to help prevent terror attacks and save lives.

 Martyn's Law Timeline